M12Shehab/Variance-Bias-Learning-curves/README.md

 ## Conclusion
 This tutorial provides valuable insights into diagnosing bias and variance in machine learning models using learning curves.
-By understanding and addressing these issues, practitioners can enhance model performance and build more robust machine learning systems.
+Practitioners can enhance model performance and build more robust machine-learning systems by understanding and addressing these issues.